jalorenz/safe-array-permutate/README.md

   // in duplicate result entries (for example: input = [1, 1, 2]).
 (Default: false)
   returnDuplicates?: boolean,
   // Specifies the maximum number of returned entries from the permutation,
   // idependently from the given input.
+Must be greater than 0.
 (Default: Infinity) maxResultEntries?: number
   // Applied strategy when result entries needs to be cut off.
   // More strategies are following).
 (Default: CutOffStrategy.linear)